 If crypto credit card rewards are treated as rebates, then there is no income tax on the receipt of the coins.

 The coins would have a cost basis of the fair market value in USD on the date that you receive unrestricted ownership of the coins.
 These coins do not need to be reported on your tax return.

 Crypto rewards reported on a 1099 are considered payouts.

 If the credit card company issues a Form 1099 on the rewards, the rewards must be treated as a payout and reported as income.
 Foreign entities are not required to issue 1099-MISC forms to U.S. taxpayers, however.
 A taxpayer can be sure not to receive a 1099 if using a foreign credit card.

 What makes the entity foreign?

-So is the taxpayer safe not reporting reward cryptos earned from the use of a credit card?
+Is the taxpayer safe if not reporting reward cryptos earned from using a credit card?

 In 2014, the IRS issued notice 2014-21, which defines virtual currency as “a digital representation of value that functions as a medium of exchange, a unit of account, and/or a store of value.”